 Sales of Dexdor and the Easyhaler product family, which are also key proprietary drugs, are forecast to continue to grow.
-The patent for the Simdax[®] molecule expires in September 2015 but this is not expected to have a material impact on sales in the current year.
+The patent for the Simdax® molecule expired in September 2015 but this is not expected to have a material impact on sales of the product in the current year.

 Sales of generic products have been accounting for a greater proportion of Orion's total sales, and price competition has remained intense in many markets.
-Competition in Finland, the most important generic market for Orion, remains intense in 2015.
+Competition in Finland, the most important generic market for Orion, remains intense in 2016.
+In addition, at the beginning of the current year there was in Finland a change to a system in which a pharmacy is always obliged to recommend the cheapest substitutable generic prescription drug.
+The potential negative impact of this change on Orion's sales has been taken into account in the outlook estimate.
 However, product launches continue to support Orion's position as market leader.

 Collaboration agreements with other pharmaceutical companies are an important component of Orion's business model.
-Often payments related to these agreements are recorded in net sales, and in 2014 they totalled EUR 39 million.
+Often payments related to these agreements are recorded in net sales, and they totalled EUR 8 million in 2015 and EUR 39 million in 2014.
 Forecasting the timing and amount of payments is difficult.
 Possible future payments relating to agreements already made have in some cases been conditional on, for instance, the progress of research projects or results received, which are not known until studies have been completed.
 On the other hand, making new agreements is generally a process for which neither the schedule nor the outcome is known before the final signing of the agreement.

-Investments commenced in 2012 to develop and ensure future growth, delivery reliability and quality standards, and the related reorganisations of production will mostly be completed during 2015.
+Investments commenced in 2012 to develop and ensure future growth, delivery reliability and quality standards, and the related reorganisations of production were mostly completed during 2015.
 They are no longer expected materially to decrease production capacity and increase production costs.
 Projects launched as part of the reorganisations to increase production efficiency are expected gradually to improve productivity from the beginning of 2015.
+However, at the same time depreciation on property, plant and equipment (EUR 30 million in 2015) has grown to about EUR 5 million higher than in 2012.
+In 2016 the Group's total capital expenditure is expected to be higher than in 2015, when it was EUR 43 million.

-Marketing expenditure will be at similar level to the previous year.
-Because the registrations and launches of new products are projects that take more than a year, the increases in resources and other inputs required in 2015 were planned mainly during the previous year.
-Royalty payments to AbbVie previously recorded in marketing expenditure and related to the reacquisition of rights to Simdax ended in April 2014.
-About EUR 10 million of royalties were paid in 2013 and about EUR 3 million in 2014.
+Marketing expenditure will be slightly higher than in the previous year.
+Because the registrations and launches of new products are projects that take more than a year, the increases in resources and other inputs required in 2016 were planned mainly during the previous year.

-Research and development costs will be slightly higher than in 2014.
+Research and development costs will be slightly higher than in 2015.
 They are partly the Company's internal fixed cost items, such as salaries and maintenance of the operating infrastructure, and partly external variable costs.
 External costs arise from, among other things, long-term clinical trials, which are typically performed in clinics located in several countries.
-The most important clinical trials scheduled for 2015 are either ongoing from the previous year or at an advanced stage of planning, therefore their cost level can be estimated rather accurately.
+The most important clinical trials scheduled for 2016 are either ongoing from the previous year or at an advanced stage of planning, therefore their cost level can be estimated rather accurately.
 The accrued costs are materially affected by collaboration arrangements and how the costs arising are allocated between Orion and its collaboration partners.
 For instance, Bayer is paying the majority of the ODM-201 research costs.